Genuine Toyota Denso ignition coil

 Refurbished Coils

-No matter how good an ignition coil looks in a picture, if the coil is marked as “Used” or “Rebuilt” or “Refurbished” as I commonly see some sellers doing on eBay, DO NOT buy it!
-Buying used coils is like buying a disposable battery with only half of its charge or less.
+No matter how good an ignition coil looks in a picture, if the coil is marked as “Used“, “Rebuilt“, or “Refurbished“, as I commonly see some sellers doing on some marketplaces, please understand that buying used coils is like buying a used disposable battery with uncertain use and no idea how much of its charge is left.
 It may work or it may not.
-If it works, you will have no idea of how long will it last until it fails.
-You don’t know how much of its lifespan is left.
-Again, the same as disposable batteries.
+If it works, you will have no idea of how long it will last until it fails.
+You won’t know how much of its lifespan is left.

 If you think of it, “Rebuilt” or “Refurbished” ignition coils, who rebuild or refurbish an ignition coil???
-To do that it must be taken apart and the internals repaired.
+To do that, it must be taken apart and the internals repaired or replaced.
 These coils are sealed.
-They just call “rebuilding” or “refurbishing” to cleaning and/or painting the part.
+They just call it “refurbished” and clean or paint the part.
 I have also seen “tested for quality before shipping“.
-The only way to test quality is by installing it in a current vehicle and using it for some time.
+The only way to test quality is either by installing it in a vehicle and testing, or by using a test rig on a bench.
 Bench tests will only tell about functionality in that instant if they ever do such “tests”.
-Quality means (1) the correct voltage, (2) it won’t misfire, and (3) will last years.
+Quality means (1) the correct voltage output, (2) it won’t misfire, and (3) it will withstand heat and vibration and its own generated high voltage while lasting years.

-If the story is something like “they are almost new, but the car was wrecked soon after I replaced them” or something like that, you may take the chance if it is at a rock-bottom price so you won’t lose much if the coils fail, but do a physical inspection of the coils first.
-Look for the engraved symbols and look for wear or cracks.
+If the story is something like “they are almost new, but the car was wrecked soon after I replaced them” or something like that, you may take the chance if it is at a rock-bottom price, so you won’t lose much if the coils fail.